Top Five Concerns for Back to School

 Last month, we invited readers to email us with their “Number One Concern” for their child in the upcoming school year.
-Our 1-on-1 Coaching staff responded to each inquiry with suggestions based on the Total Transformation and Total Focus Programs.
+Our Coaching staff responded to each inquiry with suggestions based on the Total Transformation and Total Focus Programs.

 Overwhelmingly, the top concern was unmotivated children (Thus, our lead article this month.)